ece362-purdue/f2022-public-labs/lab-07/lab_07.md

 - In `_io_putchar()`, if the character passed as the argument c is a '\n' first write a '\r' to the USART5->TDR.
 Students often have a difficult time thinking about this.
 The things to remember are this
   - Two characters will be written to the TDR when a linefeed ('\n') is passed.
 The first should be a carriage return ('\r'), and the second should be the linefeed ('\n').
   - You must wait for the `TXE` flag to be set before writing any character to TDR.
-When a linefeed ('\n') is written, the `TXE` flag must be checked before writing the carriage return as well as writing the linefeed.
+When a linefeed ('\n') is written, the `TXE` flag must be checked before writing the carriage return as well as before writing the linefeed.
 - The recommendation is to just add an if statement to check if the character is a linefeed.
 If it is, then wait on the `TXE` flag and write a '\r'.
 After that, the usual code that waits on the `TXE` flag and writes the original character passed is invoked.
 - In `_io_getchar()`, if the character read, c, is a carriage return ('\r'), change it to a linefeed ('\n').
 - Also in `_io_getchar()`, echo the character read to the output by calling `_io_putchar(c)` just before it is returned.